 We find the answer in 2 Samuel 12.
 When David was confronted about his sin, he fully confessed it.
 He'd been covering it up, but now he admitted he'd sinned against God.
 David would suffer the consequences of his sin the rest of his life, but verse 13 tells us very clearly that God forgave him.

 David later wrote two poems about his experience (Psalm 32 and Psalm 51).
-They expressed the turmoil he'd felt before confessing, and the joy he experienced afterward.
+They reveal the turmoil he'd felt before confessing, and the joy he felt afterward.
 This can be your experience too, no matter what you've done.

-Consider what Peter told the people who crucified Jesus.
-In Acts 3:14-19 he accused them of killing the One who'd come to give life...of condemning to death the only One who'd never sinned...of demanding a killer go free in His place.
+The same was true of the people who crucified Jesus.
+In Acts 3:14-19, the Apostle Peter accused them of killing the One who'd come to give life...of condemning to death the only One who'd never sinned...of demanding a killer go free in His place.
+They were guilty of His death.
 They'd acted in ignorance, but that was no excuse.

 What now?
 Were they forever guilty?
 The worst people who'd ever lived?

 No!
 Even they could be saved from sin and death.
 Peter told them to "repent and turn to God, so that your sins may be wiped out, that times of refreshing may come from the Lord."